alexmcbride/insimdotnet/README.md

 });
 ```

-To save bandwidth send multiple packets in a single call.
+To save bandwidth send multiple packets in a single call using the `InSim.Send(IEnumerable<ISendable>)` method.

 ```csharp
 insim.Send(new ISendable[] {